 As a rule, it is not expected that you should clarify your evidence more than twice for any one standard.
-Two resubmissions per standard are allowed.
+If more than 2 clarifications are required, a resubmission should be requested.
+A maximum of two resubmissions per standard are allowed.